Why we exist One family. Eight years. A warning too late.

 As kratom's popularity continues to grow, so does the number of individuals struggling with dependence.
 At The Coleman Institute, approximately 75% of our patient intakes were linked to kratom addiction as of 2025.

-Chief Executive Officer, The Coleman Institute for Addiction Medicine
+– Jennifer Gifford Chief Executive Officer, The Coleman Institute for Addiction Medicine

 Kratom addiction is real, and so is the pain and suffering that goes with it.
 Tens of thousands of people, and all their families, are facing a crisis that never should have happened.
 This industry chose to side-step safeguards to maximize a profit, and now attempts to blame the users.
 It was preventable then, and it is preventable now.

-Executive Director, End Kratom Addiction
+– Hilary Tesluck Executive Director of End Kratom Addiction

 The evidence isn't just in labs.
 It's online.

-More than 55,000 people belong to r/kratomquitters, a Reddit community for people struggling to stop.
+More than 55,000 people belong to r/quittingkratom, a Reddit community for people struggling to stop.
 Kratom Quitters runs daily support meetings for over 11,000 members.
 The Kratom Sobriety Podcast documents the reality the industry denies.

 These communities exist because the problem is real.
 And they are growing.